 Strengths of Traditional Methods

-- Focus on restoring relationships rather than solely allocating legal entitlements
+- Focus on restoring relationships and repairing harm rather than only allocating legal entitlements

-- Community involvement creates broader acceptance and compliance with agreements
+- Broad community involvement increases acceptance and compliance with agreements

-- Cultural legitimacy makes outcomes meaningful and enduring
+- Cultural legitimacy makes outcomes meaningful and more enduring for local peoples

-- Holistic perspective addresses environmental stewardship and social obligations to Country
+- A holistic perspective that links environmental stewardship with social obligations to Country

-- Often more cost‑effective than lengthy court proceedings
+- Often more cost‑effective and less adversarial than lengthy court proceedings

 Challenges in Implementation

-- Power imbalances between Indigenous communities, government and industry risk undermining outcomes
+- Power imbalances between Indigenous communities, government and industry can undermine negotiated agreements

-- Disruption of customary authority due to colonisation complicates local governance
+- Colonial disruption of customary authority complicates local governance and representation

-- Time‑intensive nature may conflict with statutory deadlines or commercial timeframes
+- Time‑intensive, culturally appropriate processes may clash with statutory deadlines or commercial timeframes

-- Translating customary agreements into Western legal instruments (contracts, ILUAs) can be complex
+- Translating customary agreements into Western legal instruments (contracts, ILUAs) can be legally and technically complex

 Pathways for Integration